Ramsaravanakumar/Student-dropout-ML/README.md

 # Student Dropout Prediction using Machine Learning

+## Project Goal

+**The main goal of this project is to predict student dropout rates**.
+By analyzing student performance, the model aims to identify at-risk students and provide actionable insights for educators.

 # Project Overview

-This project aims to develop a machine learning model that predicts the likelihood of a student dropping out, based on behavioral and demographic features.**The goal is to assist educators in identifying at-risk students early, enabling timely intervention and improved academic outcomes**.
+This project aims to develop a machine learning model that predicts the likelihood of a student dropping out, based on behavioral and demographic features.The goal is to assist educators in identifying at-risk students early, enabling timely intervention and improved academic outcomes.

 ## Key Highlights